Skip to main content

 caution

-This section refers to your operating system's environment variables, not Cypress environment variables
+This section refers to your operating system's environment variables, not Cypress environment variables.

 Cypress automatically reads from your system's HTTP_PROXY environment variable and uses that proxy for all HTTP and HTTPS traffic.
 If an HTTPS_PROXY environment variable is set, HTTPS traffic will use that proxy instead.